artryazanov/nitrogen-server/README.md

 ### BizHawk (Lua) Integration
 For emulators like BizHawk, use the TCP protocol on port **5556**.

-The client script is available in a separate repository: [NitroGen BizHawk AI Agent](https://github.com/artryazanov/nitrogen-bizhawk-ai-agent).
+We provide a ready-to-use client script in a separate repository: [NitroGen BizHawk AI Agent](https://github.com/artryazanov/nitrogen-bizhawk-ai-agent).

 You can download the script directly here: [`bizhawk_ai_agent.lua`](https://github.com/artryazanov/nitrogen-bizhawk-ai-agent/blob/main/bizhawk_ai_agent.lua).